tardate/LittleArduinoProjects/README.md

-# 207 Little Electronics and Arduino Projects
+# 208 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [FrequencyCounter](./Electronics101/FrequencyCounter) - test a CMOS frequency counter circuit with 100Hz - 5MHz range
+> Latest addition:sparkles: [SingleStageTransmitterKit](./Electronics101/FM/SingleStageTransmitterKit) - build a simple FM transmitter kit

 Just my collection of electronics projects, many involving an Arduino in one way or another.